clintre/solseek/README.md

   - Verify all packages installed by eopkg
   - View and export installed packages for eopkg and flatpak (all and/or user installed)
   - View system configurations

+## Known Limitations
+  - Currently only in English

 ## Planned
   - Official package in the Solus repo